datasciencecampus/statschat-global/docs/api/development_and_testing.md

 ![image](https://github.com/user-attachments/assets/fc99cef5-7bf7-486c-9272-d2d6342ed95c)

+### Page range
 ```
 In some cases not every single PDF from the KNBS website will need to be scraped as this can take some time.
-Especially if changes to the base code need to be tested related to `SETUP` or `UPDATE` of the vector store.
+Especially if changes to the base code need to be tested related to the `SETUP` or `UPDATE` of the vector store.

 Only a finite number of PDFs will be required.
 If wanting to scrape PDFs from only one page then `page = 38`
 not `page = 1` as that will scrape all PDFs.
 Be aware that the higher the page number the older the publications